ff14wed/deucalion/README.md

   signature for `RecvZonePacket` in the DATA field.
 If signature is accepted, then the server will reply with an `OK` response.
 Please see [Client-to-Server Protocol](#client-to-server-protocol) for more info.
-1. The hook will begin logging all calls to the FFXIV message handler through the pipe.
+1. The hook will begin logging all calls to the FFXIV packet handler through the pipe.

 ## Payload Format